 Since Judaism uses a lunar calendar, the date will change every year on the Gregorian calendar, but most often, the Jewish holiday of Rosh Hashanah falls in September or early October.

-The history of Rosh Hashanah can be traced back to the sixth century B.C., though the holiday was never mentioned in the Torah.
-The phrase “Rosh Hashanah” was first mentioned in the Mishna ( the first major written collection of the Jewish oral laws) in 200 A.D.
+The history of Rosh Hashanah can be traced back to the sixth century B.C.E., though the holiday was never mentioned in the Torah.
+The phrase “Rosh Hashanah” was first mentioned in the Mishna ( the first major written collection of the Jewish oral laws) in 200 C.E.

 Despite the fact that Rosh Hashanah occurs in the seventh month of the Hebrew calendar, the holiday is designated as the “Jewish New Year”.
 While the holiday might have originated with the Babylonians, the rabbis associated Rosh Hashanah with Jewish meaning as the anniversary of the creation of the earth, or the creation of mankind.
 Another reason is the importance of Tishrei as the seventh month, and therefore the year’s Sabbath.